 - External Unsolicited

 - Internal Unsolicited

-For most viewers from the nonprofit sector, solicited proposals are the type most commonly encountered.
-You'll want to devote more attention to solicted proposal segments and possibly just scan the transcripts of the segments on unsolicited proposals.
+For viewers from the nonprofit sector, solicited proposals are the most common type you'll enounter in your work; with this in mind, you may want to devote more attention to the solicted proposal segments and possibly just skim the transcripts of the segments on unsolicited proposals.